geudde/attic-chest/pages/13.reference/01.porden/docs.md

 They reach'd the fatal spot; the chains that bound
 The crystal vase and emerald tripod round,
 The gloomy monarch seiz'd — and as he broke,
-Deep thunders roil'd, and all the fabric shook ;
+Deep thunders roil'd, and all the fabric shook;